 So we suggested to Matty that he create some sheep works of art that we could sell.
 He loved the idea, got cracking straight away, and we are delighted with the result.
 At present, we have six to choose from, but expect to be able to add more.
 After all, sheep are not painted in a day.

-These sheep pictures are available as mounted prints, framed prints and the original painting itself.
+These sheep pictures are available as framed or mounted prints and the original painting itself.
 The latter is, obviously, unique.

-All our prints are produced from original sheep paintings by Matty Lamb.
-They are available as an unsigned, unlimited edition piece.
+All our prints are produced from original paintings of our sheep by Matty Lamb.
 Each print is printed on smooth-textured, heavyweight matt paper and is available mounted or framed.

 They are mounted on a cream coloured window mount and framed in an oak effect frame with clear acrylic glazing.